James and Rhiannon

 I found my dress the very first time I went looking in Tuscany Bridal.
 The moment I put it on I knew it was the dress for me!
 My mother-in-law and Nanna who came with me were astonished as it was total opposite of what I said I had wanted!

-The bridesmaids looked gorgeous in their dresses, from Forever New and shoes, from Betts.
+The bridesmaids looked gorgeous in their dresses, from Forever New and shoes, from Diva Peeptoes in Fuschia from Betts.
 I wanted the girls to have an outfit they would wear again so I let them choose their own dresses and shoes, I wasn’t fussed whether they matched or not.
 Although I think they are slightly more traditional than me as they opted to have matching dresses and shoes anyway!
 The groom and groomsmen wore very dashing suits from Penguin Formal Wear.
 The flowers were designed by Jules Flower Farm ((08) 9257 2876).
 I had my heart set on peonies but unfortunately they were a wee bit too expensive for our budget!
 The lovely Cait suggested dolcevita roses and carnations instead and they were luscious!

 Our celebrant was Jill Barnes who was so amazing!
 She was flawless at leading us two giddy adults through the ceremony.
 James and I wrote our own vows and it was hard not to get choked up hearing James say his to me!

 We had both the ceremony and the reception at the Mt Lawley Golf Club.
 Because it was a golf club we were only able to get married at 5pm (so as not to disrupt the golfers) so we ended up having our photos before the ceremony.
 James and I decided to have our first look and photos in Fremantle as that’s where our first date was!
 If I could recommend anything to brides planning their wedding, it would be to have the photos before the ceremony.
 Spending the better part of the day laughing and joking with dear friends made everything so relaxed and joyous.